mrzool/cv-boilerplate/README.md

 ## Resources

 - [TinyTeX](https://yihui.org/tinytex/) is a lightweight, cross-platform, portable, and easy-to-maintain LaTeX distribution based on TeX Live.
-Using TinyTeX is highly recommended.
 - Refer to [pandoc's documentation](http://pandoc.org/MANUAL.html#templates) to learn more about how templates work.
 - If you're not familiar with the YAML syntax, [here](http://learnxinyminutes.com/docs/yaml/)'s a good overview.
 - If you want to edit the template but LaTeX scares you, these [docs](https://www.sharelatex.com/learn/Main_Page) put together by ShareLaTeX cover most of the basics and are surprisingly kind to the beginner.